arturopstem/webpack-config/README.md

 And `npm run build` or `npm run dev` depending which mode you select.

-Finally `npm run publish` to upload dist to GH pages.
+Finally `npm run ghdeploy` to upload dist to GH pages.

 This example is using some of the default paths for entry and output.